 - Foster care and adoption assistance;

 - Educational assistance (such as attending public school), including benefits under the Head Start Act and aid for elementary, secondary, or higher education;

 - In-kind, community-based programs, services, or assistance (such as soup kitchens, crisis counseling and intervention, and short-term shelter);

 - Non cash benefits under TANF such as subsidized child care or transit subsidies;

 - Cash payments that have been earned, such as Title II Social Security benefits, government pensions, and veterans’ benefits, among other forms of earned benefits, do not support a public charge determination; and

 - Unemployment compensation is also not considered for public charge purposes.

 Some of the above programs may provide cash benefits, such as energy assistance, transportation or child care benefits provided under TANF or the Child Care Development Block Grant (CCDBG), and one-time emergency payments under TANF.
 Since the purpose of such benefits is not for income maintenance, but rather to avoid the need for on-going cash assistance for income maintenance, they are not subject to public charge consideration.

 Contact Our Immigration Law Attorneys

 If you or a loved one require legal assistance with an immigration law matter, contact us to schedule your initial consultation with an experienced immigration lawyer today.
-Our immigration attorneys represent clients throughout Virginia, Maryland and the District of Columbia.
+Our immigration attorneys represent clients in Virginia, D.C., Maryland and all across the United States.